-Step 3: Gently Stir
+Step 3: Gently Stir the Paint

-Insert a wooden or plastic paint paddle into the can and gently stir the contents.
+Vertically insert a wooden or plastic paint paddle into the can and gently stir the contents.
 If the paint fluids and color seem evenly dispersed, it's ready to use.

-Step 4: Power Stir
+Step 4: Power Stir the Paint

-Mount a paint mixing attachment to a variable-speed drill.
+If your paint is really old, you will want to mount a paint mixing attachment to a variable-speed drill.
 Insert the attachment deep into the can and turn on the drill at low speed while slowly moving the mixing attachment around the perimeter of the can's bottom.
 Gradually increase the drill speed to medium, then turn off the drill after about a minute.
 After the drill has completely stopped, slowly remove the attachment from the can and allow any leftover material to drip back into the can.

 Clean the mixing attachment using the appropriate solvent: running water for latex paint or paint thinner for oil-based paint.
 If you don't plan to apply the paint immediately, replace the lid and gently hammer it into place with a rubber mallet.